Best Budget Guitars And The Ultimate Upgrades

 For that awesome valve sound and classic dirty driven rock tone, you can’t go wrong with a VOX AC15C1 Custom Guitar Combo Amp.
 This amp is responsible for the sound that powered the 1960s’ “British Invasion” and is used by countless professionals in the music industry.
 The Normal and Top-Boost channels can be manipulated to your needs and driven as hard or as soft as you need.
 When you really get to grips with one of these amplifiers you’ll understand why so many musicians rely on them for their live sound.
 It’s 15 watts of pure power through 12-inch Celestion G12M Greenback speakers resulting in a gorgeous valve sound that really cuts through – so live gigs of all sizes are catered for.
 This amp is a what many musicians will aspire to own, and for good reason.

 The Bass Guitarist

-When you need a gigging amplifier that will stand the test of time and look completely comfortable on stage at Leeds and Reading (you’ll get there, we believe in you!) a great option is the Orange OB1-300 Bass Amp Combo.
-You have 300 Watts of power at your disposal making it an impressive bass combo amp ready for all types of gigs.
-You also have a great deal of control over your sound thanks to the bass, middle and treble but the fact the amp is capable of splitting the input path, is a real bonus.
-You can enjoy the clean signal of your bass whilst the other side of the signal path will add gain to the upper harmonics giving you a great bass tone with uninhibited dirty growls.
+When you need a gigging amplifier that will stand the test of time and look completely comfortable on stage at Leeds and Reading (you’ll get there, we believe in you!) a great option is the Fender Rumble Stage 800 Bass Amp Combo.
+You have 800-Watts of power at your disposal making it an impressive bass combo amp ready for all types of gigs.
+You also have a great deal of control over your sound thanks to a built-in arsenal of amp and cabinet models along with 40+ effects to choose from.
+A selection of connectivity options allows you to setup with ease on stage and in the studio for improved flexibility – you can even connect via USB, Bluetooth and Wi-Fi for the ultimate in portability.

 Check out a full range of guitars and amps at the Dawsons website and find the best set up for you, whether you’re looking for beginner guitars or the best in touring quality guitars and amps.